Getting ready to bring your puppy home:

 Constant Supervision: Choose to spend all the time necessary with the puppy.
 This works very well for people who live and work in their homes, retired persons, or in situations where the owners are always or nearly always with the puppy; whenever they see the puppy doing his "pre-potty pattern" they hustle him outside.
 It is important that the dog is watched at all times and that no mistakes are allowed to occur.
 This method has less room for error, as there is nothing like a cage to restrict the animal's urges, nor is there a place for him to relieve himself such as on the papers or pad.
 When he is taken outside, watch the puppy closely and as soon as all goes as planned, he should be praised and then brought back inside immediately.
 You want the dog to understand that the purpose for going outside was to go to the bathroom.
 Do not start playing; make it a trip for a reason.
 Verbal communication also helps this method.
 For those with the time, this is a good method.

-Once outside, we try to encourage the pup to get on with the act in question.
-We use the phrase "Go Potty."
+Once outside, I try to encourage the pup to get on with the act in question.
+I use the phrase "Go Potty."
 Others use 'Do It,' 'Potty,' or 'Hurry Up.'
 As soon as they do their business, it is very important to praise them with a "Good Dog" and then come back inside immediately.
 Again, make this trip that started outside with a specific word "Outside" be for a purpose.
-If we are taking the pup out to play with a ball or go for a walk we will not use this word even if we know they will potty while we are outside.
+If I are taking the pup out to play with a ball or go for a walk I will not use this word even if I know they will potty while I am outside.

 Discipline will not help because unless you catch the puppy in the act, he will have no idea what the scolding is for.
 Your puppy has urinated and defecated hundreds of times before he met you.
 Mom or the breeder always cleaned it up.
 Nobody made a fuss before and the pup will not put the punishment, regardless of its form, together with something he has done without incident numerous times before.
 Especially if he did it more than 30 seconds ago!
 Puppies are just like our children.
 Unless something was really fun (and a repetitious act like going to the bathroom is not), they are not thinking about what they did in the past.
 They are thinking about what they can do in the future.
 At this point in his life a puppy's memory is very, very poor.